shrik3/rustubs/CONTRIBUTING.md

 ## Code Style

+(I may have strong opinions and you don't have to follow, if you have a good counter point)

 Please refer only to the quoted sections when guidelines are sourced from outside documents as some rules of the source material may conflict with other rules set out in this document.